yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - _Delete_: the bucket and its contents are destroyed.
 > Note: the `Bucket`'s release policy is set to "Retain" as a default.
 Exercise caution when using the "Delete" release policy as the bucket content will be deleted.
 > Note: a `Bucket` is not deleted if it is bound to any `BucketRequest`s.
-6. `allowedNamespaces`: a list of namespaces (name, uid) that are permitted to either create new buckets or to access existing buckets.
+6. `allowedNamespaces`: a list of namespaces that are permitted to either create new buckets or to access existing buckets.
 This list is static for the life of the `BucketClass`, but the `Bucket` instance's list of allowed namespaces can be mutated by the admin.
 7. `parameters`: (optional) a map of string:string key values.
 Allows admins to set provisioner key-values.  **Note:** see [Provisioner Secrets](#provisioner-secrets) for some predefined `parameters` settings.

 ### Access APIs